 You don’t have to read a ton of self-help books or try to discover this on your own.
 There is a process that has been refined by the Kinder Institute of Life Planning to help individuals and couples discover their most important desires and how to live the best life possible.

-Brad Tafoya is a Registered Life Planner, CPA, and CFP who leads clients through this process.
-I met Brad as a trainer at the Kinder Institute.
-He joins the podcast to discuss how and why this is so important and how you can apply it yourself.
+Brad Tafoya is a Registered Life Planner and joins the podcast to discuss this process and how you can apply it yourself.

 Our discussion includes:

 - Why the process of figuring out what is truly important to you comes before the technical stuff: budgeting, accounts, portfolios, investing, etc.

 - When you discover what fulfills you, it creates massive energy that empowers you to effect change in your life.

 - The 3 questions that are at the core of the process for discovering what truly matters to you